 Methods:

 I would prefer a log-rank test to compare the survival distribution across groups defined by whether the participants have serum LDL higher than 160 mg/dl.
 I would consider serum LDL values as the primary of interest and mortality as the response, since many research have suggested serum LDL values could be a risk factor for mortality.
 Therefore, investigate the mortality across groups defined by serum LDL values would be more appropriate.

+You need to elaborate more about why you would use the above test instead of the dichotomized variables.
+There needs to be an a priori explanation to justify your statistical decisions.

+Final score: 4/10